Trustees

 Ruth

+Ruth has lived in the west since the mid 1980s, at which time she worked for the former Western Region Commission, a regional organisation of local government, on housing policy.
 At that time she was also a member of the Western Regional Housing Council which was based at the Western Region Council for Social Development in Cowper St. Footscray.
 She subsequently worked for Westurb, a community planning and environment advice service and did sessional tutoring at the former Footscray Institute of Technology.

 Colleen Vale